citruz/pongoOS-QEMU/README.md

 Fork of PongoOS which can be run in QEMU.
 Working so far:
-- framebuffer (ramfb)
+- Framebuffer (ramfb)
+- UART/serial (pl011)
+- Interrupt Controller (GICv2)
-- device tree parsing
+- Device tree parsing
+- QEMU fw_cfg parsing

 Not working:
 - Everything else